danilwhale/Raylib-cs.Extension/README.md

 ~~there's also Raylib-cs.Extensions.Game project to test things i made~~

 there's `Raylib-cs.Extensions.Examples` project with some of raylib examples ported.
-FeatureTest is `Raylib-cs.Extensions.Game`'s Program class, it won't be updated anymore :(
+FeatureTest is `Raylib-cs.Extensions.Game`'s Program class, it will be updated whenever new Raylib-cs release drops ;)

 ---